FS Class 910: World War II

-During World War II, some locomotives were used for operations in Yugoslavia and seven of them remained there permanently at the end of the war, incorporated by the Yugoslavian Railways (JZ).
+During World War II, some locomotives were used for operations in Yugoslavia and seven of them remained there permanently at the end of the war, incorporated by the Yugoslavian Railways (JŽ) as their class 115.

 Technical features

 The locomotives used saturated steam and compound expansion.
 The high-pressure cylinder was on the left, with piston valves, and the low-pressure cylinder was on the right, with a slide valve.
 Outside Walschaerts valve gear was used.